bkor-git/AD-Project/Models/MTS-AD-Models/README.md

 ## 📌 Usage:
 The `codes` folder contains the **updated and adapted code** from the original repository, with some modifications.

-You can refer to **`example_usage.ipynb`** to see how to set up the environment, load datasets, and run the models.
+You can refer to **`Example_Usage.ipynb`** to see how to set up the environment, load datasets, and run the models.
 This notebook provides step-by-step instructions to help you get started quickly.

 ### 📈 Note:
 To run a model on a dataset, use the following command: